Théodore Limperg: Biography

 Limperg had started working as assistant accountant to gain practical experience.
 In 1901 he was admitted to the Netherlands Institute of Accountants, and joined the accountancy firm Volmer & Co as member.
 Some years later with his younger brother, who had become auditor, he founded the firm Th. and L. Limperg.
 This company merged in 1970 with Moret, De Jong & Starke to Moret & Limperg, which eventually merged into Ernst & Young.
 In 1922 Limperg was appointed Professor of Business Economics at the Municipal University of Amsterdam, nowadays University of Amsterdam.
 He ended his work as practicing accountant at the firm Th. and L. Limperg.
 In addition to his professorship he served in various administrative and advisory positions.

 During World War II within the Senate of the Municipal University of Amsterdam, he was one of the leading figures in the resistance against the Germans.
 He was dismissed from his post in April 1943 and was forced into hiding.
 His son, the architect Koen Limperg, belonged to the resistance group that organised the attack on the Amsterdam Resident registration office in 1943.
 He was later captured and executed 1 July 1943 in Overveen.

 After the Liberation Limperg took up his professorship again, and served another five years until his retirement in 1950.

 Limperg married twice: In 1906 with Emma Altink (deceased in 1947), and in 1953 with Marguerite Isabelle Marie Goossens.
 He had three children.
 Besides Koen he had a son Theo, who was a lawyer and specialized in copyright law, and a daughter Emmy, first economics teacher and later lecturer in Wageningen.

 Work

-Limpergs ideas on accountancy in general are considered of great significance for the development of accountancy and business economics in The Netherlands.
+Limpergs ideas on auditing and accounting are considered of great significance for the development of auditing, accounting and business economics.
 However, he sparingly published.
 His collected works was largely compiled from college notes made by his disciples.
 Limperg's economic theories have become known through the writings of his students, especially through the work of Salomon Kleerekoper.
 Limperg has been named 'patriarch of the Dutch accountants.'
-The cornerstone of his work was his theory about replacement value.
+The cornerstone of his work on auditing was his Theory of Inspired Confidence, also known as the Auditing Theory of Rational Expectations (translation by Hans Blokdijk).
+This theory from 1933, with reliable translation into English in 1985, was used as blueprint in establishing the Public Company Accounting Oversight Board.
+The cornerstone of his work on accounting was his theory about replacement value.